research-team/memristive-brain/doc/developers-guide.md

 ## Document your code

-1. Functions should be named in meaningful manner to identify what this functions is doing:
+1. Functions must be named in meaningful manner to identify what this functions is doing:
 Ex: ees_slice (create slices according to EES), bio_deviation (calculate deviation according to biological data)

 2. Each function and each parameter including return parameters must be documented